LES IS MORE — THE EDGE

 The one whose life preached louder than his words.

-When I first read it, I had no idea I would one day meet someone who lived that story.
+When I first read it, I never imagined I would one day walk beside someone who lived that story.

 Les is my Gabe.